 The In-Home Occupational Performance Evaluation (I-HOPE) targets activities performed in the home that are essential for aging in place.
 The purpose of the I‐HOPE is to measure the effects of an incompatibility between a person’s abilities and the environment or the “person-environment misfit” of older adults and their homes.

-The I-HOPE helps therapists measure clients’ in‐home activity performance, and observe changes in person‐environment fit before and after home modification interventions.
+The I-HOPE helps therapists measure clients’ in‐home activity performance and observe changes in person‐environment fit before and after home modification interventions.

-The researchers of the Participation, Environment and Performance Lab developed the I-HOPE in response to the lack of performance‐based assessments that evaluate function in relation to the environment.
+We developed the I-HOPE in response to the lack of performance‐based assessments that evaluate function in relation to the environment.

 Jump to ordering information »